Cray-HPE/docs-csm/background/ncn_firmware.md

 > ***NOTE*** "Cray Inc" is reported as the board manufacturer on Gigabyte boards.

-## BMC Interrogation
+## BMC interrogation

 This section will assist an administrator in interrogating the BMCs on a system.
 It provides various methods for various contexts.

-> ***NOTE*** This section is a *stub*, information will be added to this section soon for querying Redfish®.
-> Right now, the viable endpoints to query for advanced Redfish® users are:
+> The viable endpoints to query for advanced Redfish® users are:
 >
 > * `redfish/v1/Managers/{ID} | jq -r '.Manufacturer, .BiosVersion , .Model'`
 > * `redfish/v1/Systems/{ID} | jq -r .FirmwareVersion`